Chapter 4715-9 Dental Hygienists

 (5) The supervising dentist has evaluated the dental hygienist’s skills and has made a determination that the dental hygienist is competent to treat patients without the dentist being physically present.
 This determination shall be documented on a form supplied by the board, and the form shall be maintained at the facility(s) where the dental hygienist is working.

-(6) The supervising dentist examined the patient not more than seven months prior to the date the dental hygienist provides the dental hygiene services to the patient.
+(6) The supervising dentist examined the patient not more than one year prior to the date the dental hygienist provides the dental hygiene services to the patient.

 (7) The dental hygienist complies with written protocols or written standing orders that the supervising dentist establishes, including an updated medical history.